Unusual But Legitimate Tax Breaks

 - In Germany, one can deduct bribes.
 While the deduction is seldom used, it does exist as part of the tax code.
 All one has to do to report it is disclose their name and the name of the official that they bribed.

 - The United Kingdom gives tax breaks to video game companies that create "culturally British" games.
 The criteria for being culturally British is not very clear; the game must score a minimum of 16 out of 31 points on a test that has been designed to measure the cultural content and contribution of the game.

 - In the Netherlands, those who study and practice witchcraft can claim a tax break given out by the government.
 It has existed for quite some time, but in 2005 it gained the attention of the public after a judge upheld the tax break in court.

 - During the 2010 FIFA World Cup in South Africa, stadiums and businesses in the immediate area surrounding them were exempt from the value added tax as well as the income tax from profits.
 This allowed FIFA to keep more of the money for itself.
 Critics did not care for this measure, however, as it deprived the government of South Africa of tax revenue associated with the World Cup matches.

 - In Italy, almost a third of all men over 30 still live at home.
 To encourage them to move out, the government issued a 1,000 euro tax break to those who rent their homes.
-However, the problem is considered to be tied to the difficult job market in Italy that prevents young men from obtaining jobs that will support their independent lifestyles, so critics say it’s unlikely that the tax break will encourage many young Italian men to move out.
+However, the problem is considered to be tied to the difficult job market in Italy that prevents young men from obtaining jobs that will support their independent lifestyles.
+Critics say it’s unlikely that the tax break will encourage many young Italian men to move out on their own.

-If you liked this information on unusual tax breaks, you may enjoy reading about strange, funny, and unusual taxes from the United States, from around the world, and throughout history.
+If you enjoyed this information on unusual tax breaks, you may enjoy reading our section on strange, funny, and unusual taxes from the United States, from around the world, and throughout history.